-- Central Bank of Savings Banks Finland adopted IFRS 9 Financial Instruments - standard on 1 January 2018. - The Calculation of expected credit losses is based on the valuation models used by the bank.
-The calculation of expected credit losses involves assumptions, estimates and management judgements for example in respect to the probability and amount of the expected credit losses as well as determining significant increases in credit risk. - Due to the significance of the carrying amount involved, complexity of the accounting methods and management judgement involved, receivables from customers are addressed as a key audit matter.
+- Calculation of expected credit losses in accordance with IFRS 9 Financial Instruments is based on the valuation models used by the bank.
+The calculation of expected credit losses involves assumptions, estimates and management judgements for example in respect to the probability and amount of the expected credit losses as well as determining significant increases in credit risk. - The components of the calculation of expected credit losses are continuously updated and specified based on realized development of credit losses, validation and development of the calculation process as well as regulatory changes and requirements. - Due to the significance of the carrying amount involved, complexity of the accounting methods and management judgement involved, receivables from customers are addressed as a key audit matter.

-- We observed the impairment principles applied.
-Our audit procedures included testing of controls regarding determination and recording of expected credit losses on loans. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to receivables and impairment losses.
+- We assessed principles and controls over recognition and monitoring of loan receivables.
+Our audit procedures included testing of controls regarding determination and recording of expected credit losses on loans. - We have obtained an understanding of the control environment of the calculation of expected credit losses using centralized audit procedures. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to receivables and impairment losses.